-Mary Plummer is a reporter on SCPR's education team, covering arts education.
-Before joining the beat she was an associate producer for Take Two and The Madeleine Brand Show.
+Mary Plummer is a Senior Politics Reporter for KPCC.
+Prior to that, she was a reporter on SCPR's education team, and an associate producer for Take Two and The Madeleine Brand Show.

-Plummer has a master's degree from Columbia University’s Graduate School of Journalism, where she won the Richard T. Baker Award for multimedia reporting.
-She earned her bachelor’s degree from Chapman University and was the editor in chief of her campus newspaper.
+Mary has a master's degree from Columbia University’s Graduate School of Journalism, where she won the Richard T. Baker Award for multimedia reporting.
+She earned her bachelor’s degree from Chapman University.
 Her work has been published by the Washington Post, The New York Times, PBS/THIRTEEN and the Yomiuri Shimbun.
 Plummer grew up in Anchorage, Alaska.

 Stories by Mary Plummer

 Supporters greet Gary Johnson, Libertarian Party presidential standard bearer, over the weekend at Politicon in Pasadena.

 Numbers released Friday by the Secretary of State and Los Angeles Registrar show there's still tens of thousands of ballots to be processed from the June 7 primary.

 The former state senator pleaded guilty to mail fraud Tuesday afternoon in U.S. District Court in downtown Los Angeles.